-I have always loved green goddess salad dressing – a delectable mixture of mayonnaise, sour cream, green onion, garlic, lemon juice, vinegar, anchovy, tarragon and sometimes chives.
-In my Arugula Salad Dressing, I amp up the flavor even more by adding baby arugula.
-I didn’t see the need for the vinegar, so I leave it out.
-The result is a creamy, pepper-y, super flavorful salad dressing!
+I have always loved green goddess salad dressing – a creamy, herbaceous mixture of mayonnaise, sour cream, green onion, garlic, lemon juice, vinegar, anchovy, tarragon and sometimes chives.
+Also being a fan of arugula, one day I decided to combine these two favorites together in one homemade dressing.
+During the testing process, I didn’t see the need for the vinegar, so I left it out.
+The result is a bright, creamy, pepper-y, super flavorful salad dressing!

 How to Make the Best Arugula Salad Dressing

-You will be amazed at how easy it is prepare this wonderful dressing, just 3 steps!
+You will be amazed at how easy it is prepare this great salad dressing, just 3 easy steps!

 - Blend ingredients.

-In a food processor, combine the arugula, green onion, garlic, mayonnaise, sour cream, lemon juice, anchovy paste and tarragon; process until well blended. - Season.
+In a food processor or high-speed blender, combine the arugula, green onion, garlic, mayonnaise, sour cream, lemon juice, anchovy paste and tarragon; process until well blended. - Season.

 Season to taste with salt and pepper. - Refrigerate.